graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/commandline.md

-# It all started with the command line.
+# In the beginning was the command line
 Professional computer people spend a lot of time staring at words (or at least letters and numbers), even the ones that make graphical things.
 They do this in two places: their *text editors* or *IDEs* (integrated development environment - more on those later) and the *command line*.
 A command line is a typing-based interface to your computer that lets you perform operations like move files and run software without needing to click things.
 They feel very alien at first, but once you get used to them they are awesome!

 (P.S.
 If you're really interested in computer history, the title of this section is also the title of a free short book you can find online with a lot of computer history in it.
-It's fun!)
+It's very out of date now, but still fun!)

 ## Let's get into our command line.
 ### Mac Users
 You need to open the `Terminal` app.
 You can find this in your Applications / Utilities folder or by typing `⌘ Command`+`Space` and then typing `terminal`.
 Go ahead and add it to the dock, we'll be using it a lot! <small>*(image credit:* https://macpaw.com/how-to/use-terminal-on-mac)</small>
 ![Mac Terminal Window](media/01/img000_mac_terminal.png)
 ### Windows Users
 Windows actually has TWO commandlines - one is called simply `Command Prompt` or `cmd` and the other is called `Powershell`.
+Powershell is much more powerful, and since you are learning this for the first time you should definitely use it!
 The best way to get powershell running is with the "Power Users Menu", which comes up when you RIGHT-click on the start button or type `⊞ Windows`+`X` on your keyboard.
 To enable this, follow these steps:
 * press the start button and start typing `Replace Command Prompt With Windows Powershell when using Windows+X Menu` until the option appears as shown below.
 Click it when it does.
    <img alt="Command in Start Menu" src="media/01/img001_replace_command_prompt_option.png" height=150 align=center>
 * In the window that appears, scroll down until you see the option.
 Toggle it ON, as seen below.